AI Vision Sensor#

 tagID#

-tagID returns the identification number of the detected AprilTag as an integer.
+The tagID property reports the identification number of the detected AprilTag ID as a whole number.

 ([AIVision1 v] object [tagID v])